-Universe: Effective up until September 2020 review, all the companies of the STOXX Global Total Market Index, with ICB supersector codes 8600 and country Germany.
-Effective with September 2020 review, all the companies of the STOXX Global Total Market Index, with ICB supersector codes 3510 and country Germany.
+Universe: All the companies of the STOXX Global Total Market Index, with ICB supersector codes 8600 and country Germany.
+As of September 2020, ICB code 3510 will be used instead.

 Weighting scheme: The indices are weighted according to Free Float Market Capitalization